MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background process.md

 1. [Registers and configures Azure AD application](#registers-and-configures-azure-ad-application): Teams Toolkit registers and configures your Azure AD application.

-1. [Registers and configures bot](#registers-and-configures-bot): Teams Toolkit registers and configures your bot.
+1. [Registers and configures bot](#registers-and-configures-bot): Teams Toolkit registers and configures your bot for tab or messaging extension app.

 1. [Registers and configures Teams app](#registers-and-configures-teams-app): Teams Toolkit registers and configures your Teams app.